Robert E. Kennedy Library

-The Robert E. Kennedy Library is the primary library of California Polytechnic State University, San Luis Obispo.
+Robert E. Kennedy Library is the primary library of California Polytechnic State University, San Luis Obispo.
 Opened in 1980 and named in honor of President Emeritus Robert E. Kennedy, the five-story building houses nearly five million items, and is the largest library between Santa Cruz and Santa Barbara.

 History

 Cal Poly's first library was founded in 1903 in a single room of the original administration building on campus (now demolished).
 In 1942, the library made its first move to the newly completed clock-tower administration building.

 The first building to be constructed at the university after World War II was The Walter F. Dexter Library, which cost $700,000.
 Dedicated in October 1948, the building was named after the Sacramento administrator who had helped secure collegiate status for Cal Poly eight years earlier.

+Kennedy Library is pictured in September 2018, about five years before a renovation process began.

 In 1980, the library moved to its current location, a building named in honor of President Emeritus Robert E. Kennedy (1966-1979).
 The building was designed by architect Robert Marquis, and built between 1977 and August 1980 at a cost of $11 million.

 The library contains nearly five million items, including books, journals, electronic resources, multimedia, K-12 learning resources, and government documents.

-The library is currently undergoing a $77 million renovation and is expected to reopen in 2025.
+The library underwent a $77 million renovation and reopened in the fall of 2025.